Celebrating Father-Child Traditionsin Four Feathers Nation

 While Keltner was on a hunting trip in Canada one evening, Joe Friday said to his colleague as they sat around a blazing campfire: “The Indian father raises his son.
 He teaches his son to hunt, track, fish, walk softly and silently in the forest, know the meaning and purpose of life and all he must know, while the white man allows the mother to raise his son.”
 These comments struck home, and Harold Keltner arranged for Joe Friday to work with him at the St. Louis YMCA.

-Four Feathers Nation located in Crystal Lake, IL serves Crystal Lake, Lake in the Hills, Cary, Fox River Grove, Algonquin, McHenry, Huntley, and Spring Grove.
+Four Feathers Nation located in McHenry County serves Crystal Lake, Lake in the Hills, Cary, Fox River Grove, Algonquin, McHenry, Huntley, Woodstock, Marengo, and Spring Grove.

 Four Feathers Nation is a non-profit, 501 (c)(3), dad volunteer-run, Father-child organization.